anastasiaarsky/anastasiaarsky/README.md

 ### 📚 Current Endeavors

-On the path to becoming a Machine Learning Engineer/Data Scientist, I'm expanding my skill set through a combination of self-learning, online courses, and an MLE Bootcamp through San Diego Extended Studies.
+On the path to becoming a Machine Learning Engineer/Data Scientist, I'm expanding my skill set through a combination of self-learning, online courses, and an MLE Bootcamp via UC San Diego Extended Studies.
 Please check out my [Machine Learning Capstone](https://github.com/anastasiaarsky/ML-Capstone-Spam-Classification), centered around email spam classification, to see the proficiency and insights I've gained from the MLE Bootcamp!

 ### 👩‍💻 Future Plans